 - Follow prescriptions: Always stick to prescriptions when taking calcium or vitamin D supplements.
 Excessive consumptions of these supplements can have negative health effects.

 One of the best ways to ensure healthy and optimum calcium levels is by sufficient dietary intake of the mineral.
 Some foods that are exceptionally high in calcium are:

 - Seeds: Many seeds such as sesame seeds, poppy seeds, and chia seeds are rich in calcium

 - Dairy products: Milk and other dairy products such as yogurt and cheese are storehouses of calcium and are, therefore, important for young kids and older adults.

 - Greens: Vegetables including the leafy greens such as broccoli, spinach, kale, Brussel sprouts, etc., are particularly rich in calcium and magnesium.

 - Fortified foods: A large number of foods are fortified to make them healthier.
 They are fortified to improve their nutritional value.

 - Soya and Soya products like tofu, tempeh, and edamame are also rich in calcium.

 Upload your DNA raw data to Xcode Life.
-Our Gene Nutrition Report analyzes vitamin A requirements, vitamin B12 requirements, vitamin B6 requirements and 30 more such traits.
+Our Gene Nutrition Report analyzes your requirements for vitamin A, vitamin B12, vitamin B6, and 30+ such traits.